 Also known as cable wake parks, there are locations all around the world.
 We’d recommend doing a quick search in your area for wakeboarding parks.
 There’s also an interactive map of park locations created by wakeboarders which you can find at uscablewakeparks.com/

-No matter what stage of wakeboarding you’re at right now, the chances are strong that you want to get better.
-Here are the best tips we’ve heard from folks who use their wakeboards often:
+No matter what stage of wakeboarding you’re at, the chances are strong that you want to get better.
+Here are the best tips from folks who use their wakeboards often:

 - Keep your core strong – You’ll up your game significantly if you add a regular workout routine that focuses on your core.
-Arms and legs play a role in wakeboards to be sure, but the magic happens at your core.
-The more you can build your core off the water the better you’ll board on the water.
+Arms and legs play a role in wakeboarding, but the magic happens at your core.
+The more you can build your core off the water, the better you’ll board on the water.

-- Steadily up your game – They say that all progress happens just outside your comfort zone, so, the best way to get better at wakeboarding is to constantly try new maneuvers.
-We’re not saying to try a flip on your first day, but doing things like moving further into the wake and trying small jumps will help you up your game day by day.
+- Steadily up your game – They say that all progress happens just outside your comfort zone, so the best way to get better at wakeboarding is to constantly try new maneuvers.
+We’re not saying to try a flip on your first day, but doing things like moving further into the wake and trying small jumps will help you to up your game every time you go out.